Update: ‘Audi urbansphere specifications’ section updated.

-Audi design experts based out of Ingolstadt and Beijing have a treat for customers in China—the Audi urbansphere concept.
+Audi designers based out of Ingolstadt and Beijing have a treat for customers in China—the Audi urbansphere concept.
 The luxurious Audi van concept was developed keeping Chinese customers’ needs in mind—space, comfort, and digitization.
 The electric minivan is the third concept in the sphere trifecta after the Audi skysphere (unveiled at the Monterey Car Week 2021) and Audi grandsphere (premiered at the IAA 2021).

-Here’s everything we know about the Audi urbansphere concept:
+Here’s everything we know about the urbansphere concept, and our expectations from the production electric Audi minivan:

 Audi van concept Design